comp1800/techie-timbits/README.md

 ```
  Top level of project folder:
 ├── .gitignore               # Git ignore file
-├── index.html               # landing HTML file, this is what users see when you come to url
+├── main.html                # this is where the demo HTML elements are located
 └── README.md

 It has the following subfolders and files:
 ├── .git                     # Folder for git repo
 ├── images                   # Folder for images
-    /blah.jpg                #
+    /blah.jpg                # This is where demo pictures are found
 ├── scripts                  # Folder for scripts
-    /blah.js                 #
+    /my_functions.js         # This is where are demo functions are located
 ├── styles                   # Folder for styles
-    /blah.css                #
+    /my_style.css            # This is where customized styles are located

 Firebase hosting files:
 ├── .firebaserc...